Abhi47-kr/SuperStore-Sales-Analysis-Dashboard/README.md

   - Washington: $93,000
   - Pennsylvania: $82,000

-## Actionable Insights and Recommendations
+## ACRIONABLE INSIGHTS AND RECOMMENDATIONS

 ### Category and Sub-Category Analysis
 - **Office Supplies Dominance**: The Office Supplies category has the highest sales, suggesting a strong demand in this area.
 Focus on promotional strategies for other categories like Technology and Furniture to balance the sales distribution.